Tag: IRA

 Volatility, Gold, and Staying the Course: Breakdown of Q4 Market w/ Ryan Detrick (Episode 33)

-Summary: In this episode of Wealth on the Move, host Will Hoffman and guest Ryan Dietrich discuss the current state of the markets, including insights on volatility, market recovery, and the impact of government shutdowns.
+Summary: In this episode of Wealth on the Move, host Will Hoffman and guest Ryan Detrick discuss the current state of the markets, including insights on volatility, market recovery, and the impact of government shutdowns.
 They explore the dynamics of the gold market, interest rates, and the Federal Reserve’s outlook, as well as trends in the crypto market.
 The conversation also delves into behavioral finance and market psychology, emphasizing the importance of having a strategic investment plan.
 Finally, they provide predictions for future market trends and economic outlooks.

 Resources: